Valentine’s Day Scams

 The scammers will offer gift cards to well-known retailers at unbelievably steep discounts through advertisements and posts on Facebook and Twitter.
 Once the victim has entered their information into the bogus database, the criminals have all the ammunition they need to steal their identity.

-The danger with these posts on social media is that people share with their friends and families the so-called “great deal” without knowing that their credit card will be maxed out in a few minutes.
+The danger with these posts on social media is that people share the so-called “great deal” with their friends and families without knowing that their credit card will be maxed out in a few minutes.

 How to avoid:

-How To Report a Valentine’s Day Scam
+How To Report Valentine's Day Scams

-Report To The FTC Here
+Report To The FTC

 How To Protect Yourself More